asecco/peri/README.md

 ---

-<p align="center"> Catalog for browsing your favorite movies/series or finding the perfect watch for the night, personalized with recommendations based on what you’ve enjoyed.
+<p align="center"> Database for browsing your favorite movies/series or finding the perfect watch for the night, personalized with recommendations based on what you’ve enjoyed.
     <br>
 </p>

 ![1](https://user-images.githubusercontent.com/40510223/180893862-9d581af1-02ad-4a6b-af68-da3b9bc81958.png)

 ## About
-Peri was originally designed to be similar to a modern streaming media service with the UI being inspired by platforms such as Plex and Hulu.
-Peri includes no streaming functionality and serves as an extensive catalog of films and tv series, allowing you to browse and garner information on whichever type of media you desire.
+Peri was originally designed to be similar to a modern streaming media service with the UI being inspired by platforms such as [Plex](https://www.plex.tv) and [Hulu](https://www.hulu.com).
+Peri includes no streaming functionality and serves as an extensive database of films and tv series, allowing you to browse and garner information on whichever type of media you desire.

 ## Features
 - Personalized recommendations
 - Modern UI and fully mobile responsive
+- Direct links to legal streaming options(Netflix, Prime Video, Apple TV, etc.)
 - Local storage for storing favorites
 - Lazy loading
 - Server-side rendering via Next.js